John M. Torrens, Assistant Professor of Entrepreneurial Practice, 534 Whitman School of Management, 315-443-3486, firstname.lastname@example.org

 The Whitman School has been accredited by the Association to Advance Collegiate Schools of Business (AACSB International) since 1920.

-Students are required to take the GMAT or GRE as part of the application process.
+Students are recommended to take the GMAT or GRE as part of the application process.
 Applicants will be considered for the program based on their standardized testing score, previous academic experience, work experience, professional references, and personal statements.

 Merit-based financial support is awarded based on a student’s admission application.
 These awards are highly competitive and are available to both U.S. and international full-time students.
 Students may apply for several loan programs to cover the cost of attendance.
 (Federal Direct Loan, Program, Federal PLUS Loans, Alternative Loan Programs) Part-time students must be enrolled for at least six credits (half-time status) to be considered for loan programs.
 International students need to be enrolled for at least nine credits for student visa purposes.